About USC Gould

 - Video Game Law

 - Talent Negotiation

 - Intellectual Property Licensing (LLM)

-- Legal and Business Issues in the Digital World (LLM)
+- Legal & Business Issues in the Digital Age (LLM)

 - Current Issues Challenging the Industry (LLM)

 Electives: USC School of Cinematic Arts

 - Feature Film Financing and the Studio System